bartificer/programming-by-stealth/docs/pbs33.md

 > 1 tests completed in 4 milliseconds, with 1 failed, 0 skipped, and 0 todo.
 > 0 assertions of 1 passed, 1 failed.

-The first line is fine, we do indeed only have one test.
+The first line is fine; we do indeed only have one test.
 But the second line, that looks odd – it says 0 assertions of 1 passed.
-But there are two assertions in the test, what gives?
+But there are two assertions in the test.
+What gives?

 All QUnit assertions throw an error when they fail, so, because there was no `pbs` namespace, the first assertion failed, an exception was thrown, and execution of the anonymous function ended there, with only one assertion seen by QUnit.
 To get sane error reporting, you need to tell QUnit in advance how many assertions to expect within a given test.
 You can do this with the `.expect()` pseudo-assertion like so: